10000TB/10000TB.github.io/_posts/2018-03-12-blog-series-python-A-Curated-List-Those-Python-How-To-You-Search-Frequently-in-Your-Daily-Programming.md

 - [ ] The time complexity for python to return the length of a list ?
 - [ ] The time complexity for python to return the count of keys in a dictionary ?
 - [ ] What is the error: `TypeError: 'unicode' object does not support item assignment` ?
 References:[[1]](https://stackoverflow.com/questions/21416460/typeerror-unicode-object-does-not-support-item-assignment-in-dictionaries)
+- [ ] How do you run a shell command from python ?
+- [ ] What is python's native way of listing all files in a directory ?
+References: [[1]](https://stackoverflow.com/questions/3207219/how-do-i-list-all-files-of-a-directory)